laron58/LOGINATOR1000/README.md

 - BeautifulSoup4 `pip install bs4`
 - urllib

+### Command line:
+- Make sure you `cd` to the correct folder where scrapertron.py is located before running.
+- Enter 0 or 1 to skip first prompt and go straight to scraping/adding urls

+`python3 scrapertron.py` `python3 scrapertron.py 0`

 ### Rubric (0/50)
 - [ ] Writeup (10)
      - [ ] Research (8)